-Further information on the purpose of IRAP, and a list of current IRAP assessors, is available from ASD.
+Further information on the purpose of IRAP is available from ASD.

 Disclaimer

 The material in this guide is of a general nature and should not be regarded as legal advice or relied on for assistance in any particular circumstance or emergency situation.
 In any important matter, you should seek appropriate independent professional advice in relation to your own circumstances.